-Between 1981 and 2000, number of tractors of India grew substantially from 26 to 130 units per 100 sq. km rising at an increasing annual rate that reached 7.59 % in 2000.The description is composed by Yodatai, our digital data assistant.
+Between 1981 and 2000, number of tractors of India grew substantially from 26 to 130 units per 100 sq. km rising at an increasing annual rate that reached a maximum of 22.77 % in 1989 and then decreased to 7.59 % in 2000.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Agricultural machinery refers to the number of wheel and crawler tractors (excluding garden tractors) in use in agriculture at the end of the calendar year specified or during the first quarter of the following year.
 Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.

 It's a one pager PDF full of live links to agriculture-related data, statistics, and dashboards from leading industry sources.
 It will be a useful resource for any analyst, business executive, or researcher with an interest in the food security and prices, agricultural production and supply and much more.